Akhier/DragonheartedCode/2014/May/The Start of DragonheartedCode.md

 Let me lay out why I am doing this for you.

 &nbsp;&nbsp;&nbsp;I spent the last couple weeks trying to learn SDL2 for C++.
-I was bashing my head against Lazy Foo's tutorials for it because the one for SDL was really good.
+I was bashing my head against Lazy Foo's tutorials because the previous one for SDL was really good.
-Now mind you, his tutorial isn't bad.
+Now mind you, the SDL2 tutorial isn't bad.
 There are people who will very much be able to learn what they need to learn from it.
-Problem was it wasn't setup right for me.
+Problem was it wasn't setup right for how I needed to learn.
-I found a tutorial within the last couple days that was right for me.
+Then I found a tutorial within the last couple days that was right for me.
-TwinklebearDev has a tutorial for SDL2 which just fit right with what I wanted to learn.
+TwinklebearDev has a tutorial for SDL2 which just fit right with how I wanted to learn.
-I will be doing a post later about it.
+I will be doing a post about SDL2 later as I still have something to finish.
-I still have to finish some self learning and modification of the code I ended up with from it.
+There is some self learning and modification of the code I ended up with from it that I want to do first.

 &nbsp;&nbsp;&nbsp;What does this have to do with this blog you ask?
 It has everything to do with it.